benmaier/BFMaierFBnetwork/README.md

 B.F.
 Maier's FB friends network
 -------------------------------

-This is the data of Benjamin F. Maier's anonymized Facebook friend network, collected in fall 2014.
-The node B.F.
-Maier, who is connected to every other node, has been removed.
+This is the data of my anonymized Facebook friend network, collected in fall 2014.
 Nodes represent Facebook profiles, edges represent Facebook friendships between the profiles.
+The node that represents my Facebook profile, which is connected to every other node, has been removed.

 Some data
 ```